Akinfenwa aims for 'beautiful ending' to career

 He did not make the best start for the club - being sent off in a pre-season friendly against French club Le Havre.

-But Akinfenwa contributed 10 goals as the Chairboys won promotion to the Championship via the play-offs two years ago and had the satisfaction of scoring in the second tier against Bristol City, before they were relegated 12 months later - and he wants to see the club put that right in his final match.
+But Akinfenwa contributed 10 goals as the Chairboys won promotion to the Championship via the play-offs two years ago and had the satisfaction of scoring in the second tier against Bristol City, before they were relegated - and he wants to see the club put that right in his final match.

 "My knee has been gone for the last 18 months so I'm OK with it being the end," the striker said.